-Anxiety Disorder – The Silent form of Disability
+Anxiety Disorder: The Silent Form of Disability

 Anxiety disorder is a group of mental health problems which result in a persistent feeling of excessive fear, unease, worry and hopelessness.
-Unlike the temporary episodes of depression or anxiety all of us suffer from time to time, the feeling of unknown fear and worry is so overwhelming in case of anxiety disorders that it starts to hamper the daily life routine, and become a form of disability.
+Unlike the temporary episodes of depression or anxiety all of us suffer from time to time, the feeling of unknown fear and worry is so overwhelming in the case of anxiety disorders that it starts to hamper the daily life routine, and become a form of disability.

 Understanding Different Types of Anxiety Disorders

 There are different types of anxiety disorders, which can result in different forms of mental disabilities.
 Some of the different types of anxiety disorders include:

 Generalized Anxiety Disorders

 It involves a persistent sensation of anxiety and worry which significantly affect daily life activities.
 Not only that, these mental health problems are often accompanied with physical symptoms like fatigue, restlessness, irritability, difficulty to focus and sleep.
 In severe cases, these symptoms interfere with your ability to perform everyday things like taking care of your work responsibilities, paying the bills, buying grocery or looking after your family.

 In panic, patients suffer from recurrent panic attacks which are basically a combination of mental and physical symptoms like:

 - Chest pains and tightness

 - Elevated blood pressure